ahmad0790/svhn-multi-digit-address-recognition/README.md

 ## Example Images
 Here are some examples of street house images correctly classified by the model showing scale, rotation, positional and lighting invariance<br/>

+A full video can also be found on youtube here: https://youtu.be/ln-Tg_ou5iU

 ![Image 1](graded_images/1.png)
 ![Image 2](graded_images/3.png)